jayrevolinsky/CS211-FinalProject/README.md

 ## _Known Problems with GamePlay_

-_The code compiles so these problems currenlty affect just gameplay_ _This is more like a TO-DO list_
+_The code compiles so these problems currently affect just gameplay_ _This is more like a TO-DO list_

 1. When going between scenes CardFunctions resets the value for the MonsterList, so it just spawns Skeletons which are Element 0 on the MonsterList.